curityio/freja-eid-authenticator/README.rst

     B. Next to ``HTTP``, click ``New``.
     C. Enter some name (e.g., ``freja-eidClient``).
     D. Enable ``Use Truststore`` toggle button.
-    E. Select the ``Client Keystore`` from dropdown, the one you just created in above steps.
+    E. Select the keystore that you just created in the steps above from the ``Client Keystore`` dropdown.
     F. Click ``Apply``.

     .. figure:: docs/images/create-http-client.png